Yang122333/zwy_1122333/README.md

 ## Browser Support

 Nox should work in all browsers where Socket.IO works (see <a href="http://socket.io/#browser-support">here</a>).
 However it has not been tested extensively in all browsers yet.

-## Known Issues

-There are a couple known issues with Nox:

-- for each callback function passed over the websocket connection, an entry in a callbacks table is added.
-These callbacks are session specific, but are not cleared when the connection terminates, leaking memory over time (easily fixed by dropping the session from the table at websocket disconnect)

-- connectivity errors - it may be nontrivial to know in the client whether the websocket connection has dropped or not, as callbacks are just never returned.
-A connect/disconnect event should be emitted according to the websocket connection status to handle this

 ## License